KinoPePe23/task-manager-ts/README.md

+# Task Manager Application

+This project is a **Task Manager Application**, designed to help users manage their daily tasks efficiently.
+The application allows users to create, view, update, and delete tasks with additional features like user authentication, task categorization, and task due date management.
+The project was initially built using **React.js** and has been migrated to **Vite** with **TypeScript** for better performance, developer experience, and maintainability.

+---

+## Features

+### User Authentication:
+- Supports user registration and login.
+- Authenticates users using Firebase Authentication.

+### Task Management:
+- Add tasks with details such as title, description, and due date.
+- Mark tasks as completed or undo completion.
+- Delete tasks individually.

+### Task Organization:
+- Segregates tasks into "Active" and "Completed" categories.
+- Allows users to toggle visibility of completed tasks.

+### Account Management:
+- Users can delete their accounts, which removes all associated tasks from Firebase.

+### User Interface:
+- Responsive and clean UI.
+- Uses Material Icons for visual appeal.

+---

+## Technology Stack

+### Frontend:
+- **React.js**
+- **TypeScript**
+- **CSS** for custom styling

+### Build Tool:
+- **Vite** for faster builds and hot module replacement.

+### Backend:
+- **Firebase Realtime Database** for task storage.
+- **Firebase Authentication** for user authentication.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.